Neil Harold, Gordon McRae and Greig Brown die in Cumbernauld crash

 His passenger, Mr McRae, from Airdrie, North Lanarkshire, is survived by his wife Lorna and two daughters, aged 18 and 13, and nine-year-old twin boys.

-Both men were work colleagues at an engineering firm in Cumbernauld.'Notorious road'
+Both men were work colleagues at an engineering firm in Cumbernauld.

 The driver of the silver Mercedes, Mr Brown, was from Condorrat, near Cumbernauld.